About PHS

 Secular

 Planet Homeschool is a secular co-op.
-We have no religious requirements or affiliations and welcome members and instructors regardless of religious beliefs.
-There will be no attempt or intent to convert participants, whether overt, subtle, or covert.
+We have no religious requirements or affiliations.
+We welcome members and instructors regardless of religious beliefs.

-LGTBQ+ students, their parents, guardians and caregivers, and instructors are welcome here just as they are.
+LGTBQ+ students, parents/guardians, and instructors are welcome here.

 Classes at Planet Homeschool are secular.
-While religious content may be included from a cultural, historical, sociological, or anthropological perspective, classes at PHS have no religious teachings or practices.
-Science classes at PHS use curriculum and materials that include and present scientific facts, principles, models, and theories as recommended by the majority of practicing experts in the field of study.
-Topics covered include evolution, the Big Bang, climate change, and global warming.
+Religious content may be included from a cultural, historical, sociological, or anthropological perspective, but classes at PHS have no religious teachings or practices.
+Our science classes use curriculum that present scientific facts and theories as accepted by the majority of practicing experts in the field of study.

 Planet Homeschool is not a school